Metropolis--Hastings with Scalable Subsampling: Metropolis--Hastings with Scalable Subsampling

-The detailed balance condition \eqref{eqn.generalDB} is still satisfed and so the algorithm continues to target $\pi(\theta)$.
+The detailed detailed balance condition \eqref{eqn.generalDB} is still satisfied as we have simply split the product in \eqref{tuna_ratioNODA} over two terms, so the delayed-acceptance algorithm also targets $\pi(\theta|y)$.

-If the proposal is rejected at the pre-screening stage, then the algorithm proceeds to the next iteration and a new proposal.
-Though $\alpha_1(\theta, \theta^\prime)$ involves all $n$ observations, it takes negligible CPU time to calculate because the components in $r_i(\theta,\theta';\thetahat)$ that require most of the computational effort (i.e., $\sum_{i=1}^n g_i(\thetahat)$ and, for second-order control variates, also $\sum_{i=1}^n H_i(\thetahat)$) are pre-computed before running the algorithm.
+The CPU cost of evaluating $\alpha_1(\theta, \theta^\prime)$ is negligible, as the relevant summaries of the $r_i(\theta,\theta';\thetahat)$ are precomputed at Step 7 of Algorithm \ref{mh_ss_algorithm_set_up}.
 This brings down the computational cost per iteration in evaluating the control variates to $\mathcal{O}(d)$ for first-order and $\mathcal{O}(d^{2})$ for second-order.
-When the pre-screening step has been passed successfully and $\mathbb{E}(B)=CM(\theta,\theta') \ge n$, then subsampling is not used, and the remainder of a step of the (delayed-acceptance) Metropolis--Hastings is performed on the full data.
-Otherwise, on passing the pre-screening, the proposal $\theta^\prime$ is accepted with probability $\alpha_{2,MHSS}(\theta, \theta^\prime;s)$, which is calculated taking into account at most $B$ observations, those with non-zero $s_i$.
+When the pre-screening step has been passed successfully and $\mathbb{E}(B)=CM(\theta,\theta') \ge n$, then subsampling is not used, and the remainder of a delayed-acceptance Metropolis--Hastings step is performed on the full data.
+Otherwise, on passing the pre-screening, the proposal $\theta^\prime$ is accepted with probability $\alpha_{2,MHSS}(\theta, \theta^\prime;s)$ in \eqref{eqn.StageTwoAcc}, which is calculated taking into account at most $B$ observations, those with non-zero $s_i$.

-For random walk-based proposals, $q$, such as $\theta'\sim \mathsf{N}(\theta,V)$ for some variance matrix $V$, or for the Crank-Nicholson proposal with pre-conditioning based on $\widehat{\pi}$ that is suggested in \cite{cornish2019scalable}, Algorithm \ref{mh_ss_algorithm} can be applied as written.
-For proposals, such as that of the Metropolis-adjusted Langevin algorithm (MALA), that use $\nabla \log \pi(\theta)$, naively, the costs of proposing $\theta'$ and of evaluating both $q(\theta'|\theta)$ and $q(\theta|\theta')$ are all $\mathcal{O}(n)$.
-In this case a cheap, unbiased low-variance estimator of $\nabla \log \pi$ at both the proposed and current parameter values can be obtained by subsampling and using control variates; for example: